pitviper6/my-training-swc/selfassessment.md

 ## Self-Assessment for the Reconciliation Lesson in OpenRefine

 ### How familiar are you with triplestores?
->a.
+>1.
 I have never heard of them or have heard the term but don't know what it means.
->b.
+>2.
 I have heard of them but do not know what they consist of.
->c.
+>3.
 I have seen links that use them but don't understand how they work.
->d.
+>4.
 I have used them in cataloging records or building a website

 ## Have you ever reversed name order (first last to last, first) in a spreadsheet or other tool?
 >a.
 I have never reversed name order, or I have manually reversed name order by cutting and pasting.